Gibson's Bakery v. Oberlin College: Appeals

 On October 8, 2019, the college appealed the case to the Ohio Ninth District Court.
 In its appeal, Oberlin argued that the court had erred in four ways: first, that the court should have entered a judgment notwithstanding verdict (JNOV) in favor of Oberlin; second, that the court should have granted Oberlin's earlier motion for a new trial; third, that the damages awarded to Gibson's were exorbitant even after caps were applied; and fourth, that Oberlin disagreed with the lodestar method used to calculate Gibson's attorney fees.

-Gibson's Bakery filed their own appeal days later asking for review of Ohio's statutory caps on monetary damages.
+Gibson's Bakery filed its own appeal days later asking for review of Ohio's statutory caps on monetary damages.
 Gibson's argued that statutory limits on monetary damages were unconstitutional for libel and slander cases.
 It also appealed the trial court's decision to exclude Maggiore's expert testimony.

-Oberlin College filed their principal appeals brief June 5, 2020.
+Oberlin College filed its principal appeals brief June 5, 2020.
 Oral arguments by the parties were made in the Ohio Ninth District Court of Appeals on November 11, 2020, and made public on YouTube.

 On March 31, 2022, the Ninth Ohio District Court of Appeals dismissed both appeals.
 In a 3–0 decision, the court upheld the jury verdict against Oberlin and the cap in damages awarded to Gibson's.
 The court ruled that a reasonable jury would have concluded the Senate Resolution could not have had the effect it did without the assistance from Oberlin, and therefore the college was not entitled to a JNOV.
-It also argued that the damages awarded to Gibson's were not exorbitant, that the trial court did not err in its denied motion for a new trial, or in its calculation of Gibson's attorney fees.
+It also argued that the damages awarded to Gibson's were not exorbitant and that the trial court did not err in its denied motion for a new trial or in its calculation of Gibson's attorney fees.
 Oberlin was ordered to pay the original decision's damages and attorney's fees.

 Oberlin sought review by the Supreme Court of Ohio on May 13, 2022, and later moved to stay enforcement of the $31.3 million award and fees.
 The Court granted Oberlin College's motion for stay while it considered the parties' briefs but declined to accept jurisdiction on August 30, 2022, on a 4–3 ruling: Chief Justice O'Connor and Justices Kennedy, Fischer and DeWine declined jurisdiction, while Justices Donnelly, Stewart, and Brunner JJ. dissented.

 Oberlin published a statement expressing disappointment in the Supreme Court's decision.
 "The issues raised by this case have been challenging, not only for the parties involved but for the entire Oberlin community."
 Attorneys for Gibson's said in a statement that the school "tried to frame this case with claims and issues that weren't on trial ...
 This has never been a case about a student's first amendment rights.
 Individuals' reputations should never be sacrificed at a false altar of free speech."